opengamedata/opengamedata-unity/README.md

 Note: Survey prefabs must make use of `TextMeshPro` text elements to be compatible.

+### TextMesh Pro

+The survey module requires the `Unity.TextMeshPro` dll.
+If you have the `com.unity.textmeshpro` package included in your project, it will automatically be located.
+If you're using a custom implementation of TextMeshPro, add the define `OGD_SURVEY_CUSTOMTMP` to your Scripting Define Symbols.

 ## Updating

 To update the local package, run the following command: